openbsd/src/gnu/llvm/llvm/docs/LangRef.rst

       R11.
 R11 can be used as a scratch register.
 Furthermore it also preserves all floating-point registers (XMMs/YMMs).

+    - On AArch64 the callee preserve all general purpose registers, except X0-X8 and X16-X18.
+Furthermore it also preserves lower 128 bits of V8-V31 SIMD - floating point registers.

     The idea behind this convention is to support calls to runtime functions that don't need to call out to any other functions.

     This calling convention, like the `PreserveMost` calling convention, will be used by a future version of the ObjectiveC runtime and should be considered experimental at this time.
+"``preserve_nonecc``" - The `PreserveNone` calling convention
+    This calling convention doesn't preserve any general registers.
+So all general registers are caller saved registers.
+It also uses all general registers to pass arguments.
+This attribute doesn't impact non-general purpose registers (e.g. floating point registers, on X86 XMMs/YMMs).
+    Non-general purpose registers still follow the standard c calling convention.
+Currently it is for x86_64 and AArch64 only.
 "``cxx_fast_tlscc``" - The `CXX_FAST_TLS` calling convention for access functions
     Clang generates an access function to access C++-style TLS.
 The access function generally has an entry block, an exit block and an initialization